h8nor/CellSpotter/ReadMe.md

-[MS-PL License]://opensource.org/licenses/ms-pl.html
+[MS-PL License]://github.com/bopoh13/CellSpotter/blob/master/LICENSE

-## :cyclone: Contributing code
+# Contributing code

 We are happy to receive Pull Requests adding new features and solving bugs.
 As for new features, please contact us before doing major work.

 ### Git setup

+Download [client hook] to the local repository directory `REPO\.git\hooks` without extention `.sh`.

 Since Windows and UNIX-based systems differ in terms of line endings, it is a very good idea to configure git autocrlf settings.

 * On *Windows* we recommend setting `core.autocrlf` to `true`.
 	``` bash